 Part 1: Early Days of the Computer Mouse

-Douglas Engelbart, a computer scientist, and inventor, was the man who created the first computer mouse in the early 1960s.
+Douglas Engelbart, a computer scientist and inventor, was the man who created the first computer mouse in the early 1960s.
 The computer mouse was initially a wooden device with a rectangular base and a cord emerging from the rear, which was used to connect to the computer.
 Engelbart believed that a more intuitive way of interacting with computers was necessary, and he saw the mouse as a way to achieve that.

 The mouse used two perpendicular wheels to track movement, which was then translated into cursor movement on the screen.
-Engelbart’s initial design used two wheels because he wanted the device to be able to track movement in two dimensions.
+Engelbart’s initial design used two wheels because he wanted the device to track movement in two dimensions.
 This design was later replaced with a ball mechanism that was used to track the movement of the mouse.

 Part 2: The Rise of the Mouse as a Mainstream Product